 Arguably PicoScope’s best-kept secret is our PicoDiagnostics software.
 This ever-evolving software is downloaded for free alongside our PicoScope Automotive software.
 It not only gives you an accurate, powerful battery, starter and alternator tester but also includes tests for relative compression and cylinder balance.
 Note that the performance of these tests is limited by some modern vehicles’ smart charging systems.

 As your journey into more advanced vehicle diagnostics continues, the purchase of our NVH Diagnostics Kit opens up the possibility of detecting and analyzing issues with noise, vibration, and harshness.

 A single installation file for both PicoScope 6 Automotive and PicoDiagnostics is available to download for free from our website at www.picoauto.com.
 There are no charges or annual fees for updates.
 Our software is constantly evolving, which increases its value long after the initial purchase.
 Enjoy Pico’s free software updates and lifetime support for your PicoScope.
 We are always happy to help our customers, regardless of the age of the product.

 Scope diagnostics is only for experts - right?

+Wrong.
 This perception could not be further from the truth.
-While PicoScope may be used by some of our industry’s foremost experts (thanks to its outstanding performance and resolution), it is surprisingly intuitive and easy to use for a novice.
+While PicoScope may be used by some of our industry’s foremost experts (thanks to its outstanding performance and resolution), it is surprisingly intuitive and easy-to-use for a novice.